NoviScl/NOI/BeginnerGuide.md

 **<u>E.g.2  Smallest String  (POJ 3617)</u>**

 Given a string $S$ with length $N$ (all characters are uppercase), and an empty string $T$.
-Everytime you can either remove the first or last character from $S$ and append to the end of $T$.
+Every time you can either remove the first or last character from $S$ and append to the end of $T$.
 Construct the $T$ with the minimum alphabetic order.

 $1 \leq N \leq 2000$

 Intuition: everytime choose the smaller character from the first and last character of $S$ .
 If they are the same, compare the next character, do so until there is a difference (if all equal then doesn't matter).

+(Consider a simple example: zabz).

 ```cpp
 const int MAX_N = 2002;